IBM/zOS-BCPii/Example-QueryInfo-REXX/README.md

   - *–v* is an optional parameter that will turn on verbose JSON parser tracing

 **sample invocation in TSO:**
+<br>RXQUERY1 has been copied into data set HWI.HWIREST.REXX
 ```
 ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4'
 ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4 -V'